Code-Institute-Submissions/Ocean-memory-game/README.md

 ### Project Goals

-The primary goal of The Ocean! is to provide a clean, intuitive and fun game for all aged users to play.
+The primary goal of The Ocean! is to provide a clean, intuitive, and fun game for all aged users to play.

 #### Player Goals

-The general target audience for this game is ages from 6 years upwards.
+The general target audience for this game is aged from 6 years upwards.

 Players goals are:
 - A fun game to play.